 Vaseline, I must admit, works wonders on plastic surfaces, and I’ve used it to repair countless monitors.

 Apply a tiny amount of Vaseline to the scratched-up areas of your camera with your finger.
 Using a clean microfiber pad, gently wipe away the Vaseline.

 If you press too hard, the Vaseline can get trapped in the scratches rather than removing them.

 Procedure 3: Using Toothpaste

 Toothpaste is slightly abrasive and is one of the most common “homemade DIY methods” for removing scratches from glasses, smartphones, and watches.
 I’ve done this with my eyeglasses before.
 And it’s worked out very well.
-I’m not sure how well this will work on camera lenses.
-But I guess that it will remove scratches at the expense of a layer of lens coating.

 To get rid of scratches, the most popular way is to use toothpaste.
 It’s a paste, not a gel, that we’re talking about.
 Squeeze a small amount of toothpaste onto the scratch and gently massage it in with a q-tip.